mbgarrett84/AI4Cyber4Accounting/index.md

 48 features are provided for each webpage.

-Features relate to the URL name, content of the webpage, and external services.
+Features relate to the URL name, content of the webpage, and external services, and include both categorical and quatitative data.

 **Sample of Tan 2018 Dataset:**
 ![image](https://user-images.githubusercontent.com/90997678/136721711-0f199217-f65a-46a7-9d21-4b02e3c5c3ca.png)